Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 You will need to have a good night’s rest to get ready for the following day’s gorilla tracking.

 After breakfast you will depart Lake Mulehe for Lake Mburo national park having a game drive while entering the park.
 Lake Mburo is an extension of the Tanzanian Plains with big herds of Zebra, Impala, Eland and other savannah species.
-For birders, this is one of the best place to find African Fin foot, Papyrus, Bush Shrike, etc. Go for an evening game drive and overnight at Eagles Nest lodge F/B
+For birders, this is one of the best place to find African Fin foot, Papyrus, Bush Shrike, etc. Go for an evening game drive and overnight at Hyena Hill Lodge F/B

 After breakfast, have game drive or an optional guided forest walk and then proceed to Entebbe having a stop to look at the Royal Drum makers, the Equator – where you will be able to stand and be on both hemispheres at once arriving in Entebbe in the evening for your outward flight.